Eric Carr: Early career

-In the spring of 1969, Caravello joined his three former bandmates from The Cellarmen and vocalist Gary Fray in their band, Smack.
+In the spring of 1969, Caravello joined his three former bandmates from the Cellarmen and vocalist Gary Fray in their band, Smack.
 Caravello insisted he would work with this cover band only until the fall.
 Ruston & Brenner continued booking Smack through the summer and band was soon in demand in the clubs.

 In the fall of 1969, Caravello left Smack, but he did not have another band to join.
 In November 1970 he joined a band called Salt & Pepper, a cover band playing music from multiple genres; the band was named that because half of the members were black and half were white.
 His old bandmate, Victor Cohen, was the keyboardist and recommended Caravello to the band.
 Salt & Pepper played mostly Top 40 songs.
 As he described it later, "Top-40 in those days was everything – funk, ballads, rock, country, and everything.
 It was a great time for radio.".
 Salt & Pepper had marginal success playing other events, such as opening for Nina Simone in December 1971 at the Academy of Music (New York City).

 In 1973 the band changed their name to Creation, now performing disco music as well as Top 40, Motown, and funk.
 In March 1973, Salt & Pepper opened for Stevie Wonder at a benefit concert.
 By this time Caravello was playing an acrylic [Fibes Drums] kit.

 In 1974 a fire broke out during a discothèque gig at Gulliver's nightclub in Port Chester, New York, killing dozens of people including the band's keyboardist, Damon DeFreis, and lead singer George D. Chase.
-Caravello escaped and was credited with saving two people, the other two members of Creation (not including himself), husband and wife John and Sarita Henderson.
+Caravello escaped and was credited with also saving John and Sarita Henderson, the other two members of Creation.
 It was determined that the fire had been started by a thief in an adjacent building hoping to cover his tracks.

 Ruston & Brenner held a benefit to replace their ruined equipment. and Creation was back playing the clubs by the end of the year.

 In 1975, Creation changed its name to Mother Nature-Father Time.
 They continued playing the mostly disco songs in the clubs.

 In early 1978 Gregg Diamond, who had recently released an album titled Bionic Boogie, hired Mother Nature-Father Time to play as the touring band, however Gregg did not go on tour as he was strictly a studio musician.
 Over the next year, Mother Nature-Father Time played gigs under that name and as Bionic Boogie.
 They enjoyed some success, such as playing in Walt Disney World in Florida, and playing on disco TV shows in Florida and Canada.